yanxurui/Snapfile/README.md

 ## Features
 * anonymous chat room
-* file transfer across any devices
+* file transfer across any devices where a modern browswer is available
+* secure:
+    * all user data (messages and files) will be encrypted.
+Since passcode is never persisted in the server side, no one except the owner can decrypt the data
-* expires after one day
+    * expires automatically after one day

 ## Change log